REV23Docs/rev23-cloudapp-docs/docs/settings/templates/designer.md

 ## Markdown

-While not required, REV23 allows you to format your templates with Markdown to add **bold** and *emphasized* text, formatted lists, and more. **You can learn how to use Markdown in just a couple of minutes** to add additional structure and clarity to your templates.
+REV23 allows you to format your templates with Markdown to add **bold** and *emphasized* text, formatted lists, and more. **You can learn how to use Markdown in just a couple of minutes** to add additional structure and clarity to your templates.
 Markdown is used across many popular websites including Reddit, and even this very user guide, so you can take this knowledge with you to other corners of the web.

 Examples of Markdown: